voxel51/fiftyone-teams-app-deploy/docker/README.md

     1. Rename the `env.template` file to `.env`
     1. Edit the `.env` file, setting the parameters required for this deployment.
        [See table below](#fiftyone-teams-environment-variables).
+    1. Create a `compose.override.yaml` with any configuration overrides for this deployment.
 1. In the same directory, run

     ```shell